mobxjs/mobx/docs/observable-state.md

 The object returned by `observable` will be a Proxy, which means that properties that are added later to the object will be picked up and made observable as well (except when [proxy usage](configuration.md#proxy-support) is disabled).

 The `observable` method can also be called with collections types like [arrays](api.md#observablearray), [Maps](api.md#observablemap) and [Sets](api.md#observableset).
 Those will be cloned as well and converted into their observable counterparts.

+> Tip: as holds for JavaScript in general, don't use observable plain objects to create a keyed collection (for example to store a mapping from a user's UUID to user object), use maps instead.
+Object descriptors are aggressively cached by MobX, so if property names are unstable, this might result in memory leaks.

 <details id="observable-array"><summary>**Example:** observable array<a href="#observable-array" class="tip-anchor"></a></summary>